pippinbarr/rogess/process/to-do.md

 - ~~Make the board work~~
 - ~~Make the AI work~~
-- Add HP to pieces
+- ~~Add HP to pieces~~

+- Account for castling and en passant
+- Think about promotion and HP
+- Think about the AI's lack of awareness of HP in its tactics
 - Make attacking remove random health
 - Add PGN/Rogue message
 - Add status bar